-What is the latest on gradudate student unionization efforts at Georgetown?
+What is the latest on graduate student unionization efforts at Georgetown?

-On April 2, 2018, the University reached an agreement with the Georgetown Alliance of Graduate Employees (GAGE), a group of graduate students affiliated with the American Federation of Teachers (AFT), which would allow for an election among eligible students on whether they wish to be represented by a union.
+On April 2, 2018, the University reached an agreement with the Georgetown Alliance of Graduate Employees (GAGE), a group of graduate students affiliated with the American Federation of Teachers (AFT), which allows for an election among eligible graduate students on whether they wish to be represented by a union.

 What is a private election agreement?

 A private election agreement is a voluntary agreement that sets out the terms under which an election for a union shall be conducted.
 A private election agreement is administered by a third party such as the American Arbitration Association, rather than by the National Labor Relations Board.